How to Save on Car Insurance

 Heavier vehicles offer more protection than smaller ones, so insurance companies will save the cheapest rates for midsize and large cars.
 These cars possess very durable frames and are unlikely to collapse in on themselves following a collision, ultimately keeping the occupants safer than the lighter frames found on smaller cars.

-There is an intervening connotation here too; insurance companies consider SUVs and minivans to be family cars, and thus more likely to have a sensible, cautious driver than a “souped up” sports car, for example.
+There is an intervening connotation here too; insurance companies consider mid-range SUVs and minivans to be family cars, and thus more likely to have a sensible, cautious driver than a “souped up” sports car, for example.
+In the eyes of insurers, the vehicle you choose says a lot about you!

 Aside from the make and model of your car, insurers also consider the age of the car when assessing its safety.
 Newer cars have the most safety features, but they also cost the most money to repair and replace.
 Each insurance company will assess the likelihood of you needing to make a claim, and how much that claim is likely to cost, before giving you a quote for car insurance.

-It is not a secret that your postal code affects your insurance premium.
+It is not a secret that where you live affects your insurance premium.
 If you live in an area with a high rate of auto theft, car insurance coverage will cost more.

 Each year, the Insurance Bureau of Canada releases its list of the 10 most stolen vehicles.
 If your car is on this list, even if you live in an area with a low crime rate, you could face a higher insurance premium.
 In 2019, the most stolen vehicles in Canada were: